Vyral/mark-adams/_posts/2020-03-13-our-favorite-chips-in-honor-of-national-potato-chip-day.md

 {% include youtube.html %}

-March 14 is National Pie Day and National Chip Day.
+March 14 is National Pi(e) Day and National Chip Day.
 Today we’re celebrating in advance.

 Did you know that March 14 is National Potato Chip Day? **In honor of the occasion, I wanted to get together with my team to discuss some of our favorite salty, crispy, and crunchy treats.**